 Computational Chemist, Amateur Musician, Travel Enthusiast

-At Stanford, I work in the Martínez Group using the Nanoreactor in Terachem to study novel reaction pathways.
+At Stanford, I worked in the Martínez Group using the Nanoreactor in Terachem to study novel reaction pathways.
 The ab initio Nanoreactor is a reaction discovery tool that uses GPU acceleration to vastly accelerate the calculation of reaction networks.
-My current efforts involve both the development of the Nanoreactor, by improving and expanding its capabilities, and using the Nanoreactor to understand chemical reaction mechanisms in model systems and systems of industrial interest.
-In particular, I am interested in better understanding hydrogen combustion, a simple model system that nonetheless exhibits rich and varied chemistry, and perfume discoloration, a challenge with important industrial applications.
+My efforts involved both the development of the Nanoreactor, by improving and expanding its capabilities, and using the Nanoreactor to understand chemical reaction mechanisms in model systems and systems of industrial interest.
+In particular, I was interested in better understanding hydrogen combustion, a simple model system that nonetheless exhibits rich and varied chemistry, and perfume discoloration, a challenge with important industrial applications.

 Finding the perfect materials for plastic solar cells is one of the grand challenges of modern chemistry.
 However, studying the materials alone — a major undertaking in its own right — is not enough.
 In fact, the interface between the different materials in a solar cell plays a major role in determining how much electrical power the cell can output.
 We searched for the key features of molecular interfaces that enhance the total power output of organic solar cells.
 In the long run, we hope these discoveries will inspire better devices for widespread solar energy harvesting.